 The Scottish Government’s district heating loan fund is designed to help address the financial and technical barriers to district heating projects as commercial borrowing can be extremely expensive and difficult to obtain.

-Loans up to £500K are available as low interest unsecured loans, with repayment terms of either 10 or 15 years.
-Loan terms for larger projects (over £500K) will be considered on a case by case basis.
+Loans of up to £1M + are available as low interest unsecured loans with repayment terms of either 10 or 15 years.
+Loan terms for projects above £500K will be considered on a case by case basis.
+Loans of over £1M could involve co-investment with a potential range of funding partners*.
 A typical interest rate of 3.5 per cent applies for low risk projects (dependent upon credit status).
 The scheme is open to local authorities, registered social landlords, small and medium sized enterprises and energy services companies [ESCOs] with less than 250 employees.

 Since 2011, more than £10M has been lent to 40 different projects across Scotland.
 These projects have generated benefits such as providing affordable warmth to householders, creating local employment, reducing costs for businesses and reducing greenhouse gas emissions.

 If you have district heating projects which you would like to be considered for this year’s funding round please download the expression of interest form and send the completed form to firstname.lastname@example.org